JB Eat: Hua Mui (华美茶餐室) Hainanese Chicken Chop @ Jalan Tan Hiok Nee

-The Hainanese restaurant is popular for its traditional toasts and sandwiches, especially its kaya and butter toasts with coffee and soft-boiled eggs, and Hainanese chicken chop.
+The Hainanese restaurant is popular for its traditional toasts and sandwiches, especially its kaya and butter toasts with coffee and soft-boiled eggs, and "original" Hainanese chicken chop.
 I visited Hua Mui twice after the border reopened, once for breakfast and once for lunch.

 The yellow corn bun was nice with buttery taste and the semi-boiled kampung eggs were perfectly-boiled with firm egg yolks and no still-raw egg white (albumen).